futurice/ios-good-practices/README.md

 Also good to know is that Instruments has an Automation tool for recording and playing back UI interactions as JavaScript files.
 [UI Auto Monkey][ui-auto-monkey] is a script that will use Automation to randomly pummel your app with taps, swipes and rotations which can be useful for stress/soak testing.

+Pay extra attention to how and where you create expensive classes. `NSDateFormatter`, for instance, is very expensive to create and doing so in rapid succession, e.g. inside a `tableView:cellForRowAtIndexPath:` method, can really slow down your app.
+Instead, keep a static instance of it around for each date format that you need.

 [ui-auto-monkey]: https://github.com/jonathanpenn/ui-auto-monkey

 ## Analytics